kooliha/Ouroboros_Loop_Station/README.md

 ## 💬 Status

 > Project is in **active development**
-> Hardware design is in the prototyping stage
+> Schematic - Ready
+> Code - Main part is ready, left to add Relays